• Skip to main content

 Slice, Slice, Baby: Tips for Making Pizza at Home

-July 22, 2022 by Alison Campbell
+December 10, 2023 by Alison Campbell

-If you asked us in elementary school what our favorite food was, we would without a doubt tell you pizza.
+If you asked us in elementary school what our favorite food was, we would, without a doubt, tell you pizza.
 And if you asked us today what our favorite food is, we would without a doubt tell you pizza.
 We just can’t help ourselves.
 But, admittedly, we’ve gotten kind of bougie with it.
 No longer are we satisfied with frozen pizzas or a pizza pie from a chain we used to know and love, no, these days, we want to make the perfect pie at home from scratch with all fresh ingredients.
 So if you’re bougie like we’re bougie, here are some tips for making the ultimate pizza at home!

 Feelin’ Hot, Hot, Hot